Inclusion in Northern Research

 We recognized opening up and sharing on personal journeys could be emotionally difficult, so we put together a list of support resources available across Canada.
 The list of support resources can be found here.

 This project is not research and will not result in any scientific analysis or publication: our goal is to amplify voices and find ways to do better as a community.
 For the #InclusionNorthernResearch initiative, our goals were to:

 - Hear the diverse voices within our community on their experiences;

 - Celebrate the diversity enriching our research community;

 - Identify obstacles and barriers with an intersectional approach;

 - Promote Equity, Diversity and Inclusion for our community;

-This interactive conversation was proposed in the context of the Arctic Change 2020 meetings.
+This interactive conversation was originally proposed in the context of the Arctic Change 2020 conference and its Annual Scientific Meetings.
 With the challenges associated with social distancing during the COVID-19 epidemic, and our collective rallying to the #BlackLivesMatter and #IndigenousLivesMatter movements, we felt it was important, more than ever, to also come together and uplift members of our community.

 All contributors were recognized through film credits and the project web site.
 Contributors and participants are encouraged to share and link to this content whenever it’s relevant in their personal and professional journeys.
 These short films were presented during the Arctic Change 2020 (Canada) and Arctic Science Summit 2021 conferences (Portugal), which took place entirely online.